 We will begin the K-12 school year in Comprehensive Distance Learning on Monday, September 14, therefore, students will not be on campus, but will be learning virtually at least through the first quarter (November 5).

 We will be publishing an updated District calendar in the coming weeks.
 Based on guidance from the Oregon Department of Education and Oregon Health Authority in addition to the latest health data, we will then decide when and if students can return to school in a Hybrid Model.
 We’ll be paying particular attention to what phase of recovery Washington County is in and the trajectory of positive COVID-19 cases.

 Get the latest updates from the Hillsboro School District

 Chapter ten: Parkrose School District

-Get the latest update from Parkrose School District
+Get the latest updates from the Parkrose School District

 Chapter eleven: Portland Public Schools

-After reviewing the COVID-19 guidance on returning to school that Gov. Kate Brown and Oregon health officials announced on Tuesday, Portland Public Schools (PPS) decided the 2020-21 fall semester will consist of only online classes, through at least Nov.
+After reviewing the COVID-19 guidance on returning to school that Gov. Kate Brown and Oregon health officials announced on July 28, Portland Public Schools (PPS) decided the 2020-21 fall semester will consist of only online classes, through at least Nov.
 5.